 Part 1: Don’t Work For Money

 There’s nothing wrong with working hard, but don’t work just for money.
 Here’s a quick overview of 3 related ideas in the book.
-Do get a copy of the book or our complete 13-page book summary for more details.
+You can check out the complete 13-page summary for more details.

 Most of us are controlled by our emotions of fear and desire for money.
 We work hard to earn money to pay our bills; the more we earn and spend, the harder we work and the more we fear losing our jobs.
 Even “rich people” who appear wealthy are often emotionally broke – They amass loads of money, only to end up with more fears of losing the money and status that they’ve earned.